informatics-isi-edu/ermrestjs/docs/user-docs/column-directive.md

 ##### selector_ux_mode

 While generating a default presentation in `entry` mode for single outbound foreign key paths, Chaise will show a modal popup dialog for selecting rows.
 Using this attribute, you can modify this behavior.
 If this attribute is missing, we are going to use the inherited behavior from the [foreign key](annotation.md#tag-2016-foreign-key) annotation defined on the foreign key relationship.
 If that one is missing too, [table display](annotation.md#tag-2016-table-display) annotation will be applied.
-Supported values are `"popup"` and `"dropdown"`, with `"popup"` being the default.
+Supported values are `"facet-search-popup"` and `"simple-search-dropdown"`, with `"facet-search-popup"` being the default.

 ##### show_key_link